 Primers initiate burning of the powder by spraying a cloud of incandescent particles into the powder column, which is then set alight by the radiant heat from these particles.
 Internal ballistics programs assume that every kernel of powder in the case starts burning at the same time and burns at the same rate.
 Given that the rate of rise of pressure in the models is generally very similar to what is seen in pressure guns, this is a pretty good assumption.
-Different types of primer will vary in how efficiently they ignite the powder column of any given powder, but without considerable research it is difficult to know how any given powder load in any given cartridge will be affected.
-No attempt is made in this simulation to model how different primer makes will affect velocities and pressures.
+Different types of primer will vary in how efficiently they ignite the powder column of any given powder.
+There have been a number of experiments where for a given cartridge load of powder and bullet, (for 308 Win and 223 Remington), the changes for chamber pressure and muzzle velocity were recorded for a large sample of primers of different makes and types.
+The differences were surprisingly small and well within the expected accuracy of this simulator's predictions.
+No attempt has therefore been made in this simulator to model how different primer makes and types will affect velocities and pressures.

 Some words about ambient temperature

 It is well known that as the ambient temperature rises, so does the chamber pressure and the muzzle velocity.
 All powders are affected by ambient temperature changes to a greater or lesser extent.
 The assumption in this simulation is that the ambient temperature is 15 degrees Centigrade (60 degrees Fahrenheit).
 This simulator does not currently have ambient temperature as a variable.
 You should look at the appropriate reloading manual for your powder of choice - or any other reputable source of information - to determine how differing ambient temperatures might affect the velocities and pressures of your load.